dzobbe/docker-openncp/README.md

 # dockerized-openncp
-This is dockerized deployment of OpenNCP to make life of developers easier.
+This is a dockerized deployment of OpenNCP to make life of developers easier.

 ## Requirements